JavaVista/web-component-demo/README.md

 ## Usage

 Enter a Marvel character's name in the search box and click the "Submit" button.
 The application will display information about the character.
+To search for a character, type the name in the input box and select a character from the autocomplete list.
+The details of the selected character will then be populated.

 ## License